kahi-framework/kahi-ui.nbn.dev/CONTRIBUTING.md

 npm run dev:application
 ```

 Which should open a webserver at [`localhost:3000`](http://localhost:3000), which will allow you to see your changes hot-reloaded.
-Keep in mind that Markdown (`.md`) file processing is _not_ cached during development.
-So there can be slow load times that will not happen for the built Application.

 ## Building